Updated: Mar 2

 We know from the research of John Hattie's Visible Learning team that there are in fact certain strategies and influences that propel student achievement at faster rates than others.
 Collective Teacher Efficacy and Teacher Estimates of Achievement consistently top the list.

 Still, when PLC teams get stuck on which strategies to use to respond to needs regarding literacy (and math and science and social studies) we need to respond with actual examples.
-Visible Learning for Literacy is a resource that has guided my work with districts for the past three years, and as I reflect on my own literacy practices in the classroom, I now better understand how to guide a reader to a deeper processing of a text.
+Visible Learning for Literacy by authors Doug Fisher and Nancy Frey, is a resource that has guided my work with districts for the past three years, and as I reflect on my own literacy practices in the classroom, I now better understand how to guide a reader to a deeper processing of a text.

 In response to multiple requests for guidance and support from district, elementary, and secondary teams alike, I've created this self-guided resource for teachers and teams.
 This slide deck takes the top 18 strategies that grow readers and provides examples of what the strategies look like and sound like in our classrooms.
 To download your own free copy, click here.